The Human Condition

 Religion and Sacred Writings

-Religions, in contrast, are generally founded upon ancient "sacred writings"−admittedly subject to re-translation and reinterpretation−and/or ancient dispensations of authority.
+Religions, in contrast, are generally founded upon ancient "sacred writings"−admittedly subject to re-translation and reinterpretation−and/or ancient dispensations of authority based on mythologies.
 Each major religion usually considers each ancient source other than its own to be severely flawed at best, worse fictitious, and at worst, a nefarious, evil-minded and cunningly devised counterfeit to the truth.
 This is a quite distasteful reality.

 As to the major issues that confront man in modern society:

 "Most of these issues could be discussed without referring to the biblical heritage, but the Bible is always lurking in the background, and positions have been taken on all of them that ultimately appeal to the Bible as the final word.
 When that happens, thinking and reasonable discussion stop.
 We do not know how to proceed after the Bible has been invoked." − Burton L, Mack, Who Wrote the New Testament?, HarperCollins Publisher, New York, 10022, 1996, P. 3

 Often when I talk about the situation delineated above people will ask, "What are YOU complaining about?
 You've gotten a good deal.
 You were born in the best country, white, male, good looking, athletic, decent build, high intelligence, good genes, talents, great opportunities.
 You've been raised to generally have good habits, good presentation and you've received an extended formal education.
 So, you have got to be close to the desirable end of the normal distribution curve.
 Consider yourself fortunate; few others have it so good."
 This is when I tell them that we are all really sick, when our favorite, most common method of making ourselves feel good is to compare ourselves with those that are less fortunate!
 This should make a person feel good, to compare to others not as well off?
 What kind of psychologically sick ploy is that?